nimitmk7/pytemplate/README.md

-# AI Conversation Client - Implementation
+# AI Conversation Client - Implementation (Gemini Version)

 This project implements a modular AI Conversation Client in Python.
-It connects to AI providers (here we use OpenAI) and manages conversation threads in a clean, scalable, and testable way.
+It connects to AI providers (now using **Google Gemini**) and manages conversation threads in a clean, scalable, and testable way.

 ## Project Structure